nestauk/ai_genomics/ai_genomics/pipeline/patent_data/README.md

 `python ai_genomics/pipeline/patent_data/add_validator_cpc_definitions.py`

 If at least one CPC code is in scope according to a validator, the patent is considered 'in scope'.

 A small analysis of patent scope tags suggests that:

 - 87% of patents have at least 1 "in scope" CPC code associated to them
 - 97% of patents have at least 1 "in scope" OR "tangential" CPC code associated to them
+- 2.4% of patents (or 337 patents) have both an "in scope" AND "out of scope" CPC code associated to them